German Taxpayers Federation: Cooperation

 For many years, the BdSt has cooperated closely with Hamburg-Mannheimer insurance company (Ergo group) in the area of member recruitment.
-At Hamburg-Mannheime,r there are representatives who are exclusively responsible for recruiting members for BdSt and at the same time use this to recruit new customers for the insurance company.
+At Hamburg-Mannheimer there are representatives who are exclusively responsible for recruiting members for BdSt and at the same time use this to recruit new customers for the insurance company.

 Personnel

 The chairman of the BdSt, Reiner Holznagel, was a public relations officer for the Mecklenburg-Western Pomerania CDU before his involvement with the organization.

 AfD politician Kristin Brinker was head of BdSt Berlin from 2012 to 2016 before founding the Berlin the far-right state organization Alternative for Germany.
 Rainer Brüderle, FDP politician and former federal minister, is president of BdSt Rhineland-Palatinate.
 Rolf Baron Vielhauer von Hohenhau, a CSU politician, has been president of BdSt Bavaria since 1983.

 Non-profit status

 A legal report concluded in 2023 that the organization itself is not a non-profit organization.
 The report was commissioned by Campact, which wanted to initiate a new debate about non-profit law.